Attachment Styles in Relationships: How They Affect Dating

-Let’s face it, dating is hard: trying to find the “right” person, avoiding the “wrong” ones, and dealing with all the emotions and uncertainty that unfold can be challenging and exhausting.
+Let’s face it, dating is hard: trying to find the “right” person and dealing with all the emotions and uncertainty that unfold can be challenging and exhausting.
 Much of this can be alleviated simply by understanding the types of attachment styles in relationships.

-Attachment styles are our unique maps for navigating relationships.
-Our style, typically without us being aware of it, informs our beliefs, attitudes, expectations, and behaviors in relationships.
+Attachment styles define how we navigate relationships.
+Our style informs our beliefs, attitudes, expectations, and behaviors in relationships.

-These attachment styles are typically developed in early childhood based on the bond we had with our primary caregiver.
-For most of us, that caregiver was a parent.
+These attachment styles typically develop in early childhood based on the bond we had with our primary caregiver.
+For many of us, that caregiver was a parent.
 However, our attachment styles can also be influenced by other intimate relationships throughout life.

-In Attached: The New Science of Adult Attachment, a popular book by Amir Levine and Rachel S.F.
-Heller on attachment theory, attachment in a close relationship is said to be something that humans are wired to need and seek based on our genes.
+In Attached: The New Science of Adult Attachment by Amir Levine and Rachel S.F.
+Heller, the authors explore how humans are wired to seek attachment.

-Our relationship beliefs and habits can vary greatly depending on our attachment style.
-There are four attachment styles: one is secure, while the other three can be considered insecure (though they each have different characteristics and tendencies).
+Our relationship beliefs and habits can vary greatly depending on our type of attachment styles.
+There are four attachment styles that range from secure to insecure:

 Getting to know your attachment style based on a few key signs is the first step to developing a healthier love life and more fulfilling adult relationships.